Eßweiler: The Jewish community

 Important in Eßweiler at one time was the rather great share of the population represented by Jews.
 Jewish families are known to have lived in Eßweiler in 1680, 1698, 1746, 1776 and 1780.
 In 1688, there were four Jewish families living in Eßweiler.
 Their numbers grew steadily over the years until in the 1860s, Eßweiler had one of the biggest Jewish communities in the Kusel district.
 In 1789, a synagogue in the village was mentioned.
 The synagogue, locally known as the Judenschule, stood on the Judengasse (“Jews’ Lane”); the building is still standing.
 In 1867, the Jewish population numbered 85.
 The number fell steadily over the years that followed as many inhabitants moved to the cities.
 On 24 January 1906, the Eßweiler Jewish worship community was dissolved.
 The remaining Jewish inhabitants, the two families of Isidor and his brother Sigmund (or Siegmund) Rothschild, joined the Kusel worship community.

 On Kristallnacht (9–10 November 1938), Brownshirts from Altenglan and Theisbergstegen, reinforced by a few NSDAP followers from Jettenbach and Brownshirts from Kusel who happened to be going about in the district destroying Jewish property, thronged into these two men's houses and laid them waste.
 Shortly thereafter, the village's three remaining Jewish residents, the widower Isidor Rothschild, his brother Sigmund and Sigmund's wife Blondine were taken away to the camps.
 The last two named are believed to have died at Theresienstadt.
 Two of their four daughters, too, were murdered in the camps.
 The other two, and also Isidor's son, survived the Holocaust and later lived in the United States.

 There was a synagogue in the village, known popularly as the Judenschule.
 It was mentioned as early as 1789.
 The street on which it stood is to this day popularly known as the Judengasse (“Jews’ Lane”).
 The synagogue was let out as a dwelling in 1902 and then auctioned in 1907.
 The building is still standing, but it is now a house, and bears no sign of its original function.
 In the neighbouring building, renovation work in the 1960s unearthed the remains of a mikveh.

 Jewish family names represented in the village were, among others, Rothschild, Loeb, Hermann, Wolf, Dreifuß, Lazarus, Herz and Ehrlich.

 The Jews had their own graveyard in Hinzweiler, which was transferred to the Eßweiler community's ownership in 1904, but later, they also buried their dead in Kaiserslautern.

 Politics

 Eßweiler has belonged since 1 January 1972 to the then newly formed Verbandsgemeinde of Wolfstein.

 Municipal council

 The council is made up of 8 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

-Eßweiler's mayor is Peter Gilcher, elected in 2019.
+Eßweiler's mayor is Christina Bermes, elected in 2024.